Evolutionary game selection creates cooperative environments: Introduction

-When applied to understanding human behaviour and puzzling aspects of social interactions, the usual well-mixed approach of classical evolutionary game theory fails, and complex networks are used to describe patterns of interactions among players \cite{hofbauer_evolutionary_1998, taylor_evolutionary_1978, nowak_five_2006, szabo_evolutionary_2007, richter_half_2023}.
+When applied to understanding human behaviour and puzzling aspects of social interactions, the simplified well-mixed approach of classical evolutionary game theory often leads to unrealistic predictions, and therefore, complex networks are used to describe patterns of interactions among players \cite{hofbauer_evolutionary_1998, taylor_evolutionary_1978, nowak_five_2006, szabo_evolutionary_2007, richter_half_2023}.
 This approach has proven instrumental in examining dynamical processes on real social networks, where players interact with their neighbours in a network structure \cite{santos_scale-free_2005,santos_evolutionary_2006,gomez-gardenes_dynamical_2007,perc_evolutionary_2013}.
 The concept of ``centrality" of a player in a network, quantifying its importance or influence, has been explored to understand the spread of information, the diffusion of innovations, and the formation of social norms \cite{perc_statistical_2017}.
 Moreover, traditional EGT models commonly rely on static, globally-defined payoff matrices \cite{wang_different_2014, glynatsi_bibliometric_2021}.
 This simplification fails to account for the reality that individual players engage in multiple social contexts and scenarios—each contributing to their overall fitness and subject to change over time.